acg-team/Bioinfo4B/Genomics/Script.md

 sbatch trim_filter.sh
 ```

+For the trimming: You will have a new fastq file in your working directory.
+The command above means that we are removing the first 20 bases (-f 20) and that the last position to be kept in the read is 240 (-l 240).

+The last command means that we are filtering the dataset for reads that have more than 95% (-p 95) of bases above a sequencing quality of 30 (-q 30).
+All reads that do not fulfil this criterion will be discarded.
-If you have time:

-- Type command -h to explore what each paramater does and take note in your worksheet.
+If you have time explore what each paramater does and take note in your worksheet:
 -  Check out the fastx-toolkit content with a pair: http://hannonlab.cshl.edu/fastx_toolkit/commandline.html List two commands that look potentially useful, explore those and share with others.

 ### Check out the Quality